Therdel/ArenaAllocator/README.md

-# ArenaAllocator
+# HeteroArenaAllocator
-Heap- and Stack-local STL-compatible arenas and allocators in C++
+Heap- and stack-local heterogeneous arena allocation in C++